magomimmo/modern-cljs/doc/tutorial-20.md

 `enfocus.enlive.syntax` *portable* namespace.

-Finally, we set the `:source-paths` for CLJS codebase to read CLJS files only from the `src/cljs` path and form the `test/cljs` path in preparation for unit testing.
+Finally, we set the `:source-paths` for CLJS codebase to read CLJS files only from the `src/cljs` path and from the `test/cljs` path in preparation for unit testing.

 ### Light the fire